strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 But no actual implementations are shipped as part of Apache Kafka itself.
 So unless you want to write your own plugin, you have to also make sure that there is already some plugin implemented by someone else and has the required quality.

-### Shared storage as a tiered storage
+### Shared storage as a tiered storage option

-While running high-quality object storage on-premise might be challenging, shared file storage is often already available.
+While running high-quality object storage on-premises might be challenging, shared file storage is often already available.
-It might have for example the form of Network File System (NFS) volumes.
+For example, it might set up as Network File System (NFS) volumes.
-While the quality of it might differ between the users and their environments, it is in many cases already used by other applications and has the required availability and reliability.
+While performance can vary depending of the setup, NFS is commonly used by other applications and often has the required availability and reliability.

 NFS storage matches the requirements we listed in the previous section.
 You can use it as a shared read-write-many volume between all your Kafka brokers.
 And it can provide similar benefits to object storage.

-Some of the tiered storage benefits can be even amplified when running Kafka on-premise.
+Some of the benefits of tiered storage can be further amplified when running Kafka on-premises.
 For example, when using local persistent volumes as the local storage tier, if you lose the physical server due to hardware failure, you often lose its storage as well.
 And tiered storage might make it significantly faster to fully recover your Kafka cluster.

 Depending on the size of your Kafka cluster, one of the challenges with NFS storage might be its overall capacity and performance.
-But that will be problem mainly for very large Kafka clusters with many brokers and large throughput.
+But that's a problem mainly for very large Kafka clusters with many brokers and large throughput.

-In some cases, shared file storage might also be a viable alternative to consider even when running in public cloud.
+In some cases, shared file storage might also be a viable alternative to consider even when running in a public cloud.
-Especially if the pricing schema used for the object storage is not a good fit for the way you use Apache Kafka, shared file storage is something you should include in your considerations.
+If the object storage pricing model is not a good fit with the way you use Apache Kafka, it’s worth considering shared file storage as an alternative.
 Using your own self-managed shared storage might also give you better control over your data, their security, and privacy compared to the fully managed object storage service.

 So how to use NFS as a tiered storage with Strimzi?

 #### Using shared tiered storage with Strimzi

+In this example, we’ll show how to use NFS as a remote storage tier in Apache Kafka running on Strimzi.
 We will not cover how to deploy and run NFS.
-We will expect that you already have it available and that your Kubernetes cluster has a Storage Class named `nfs` available that can be used to provision NFS volumes.
+We assume that NFS storage is available and the Kubernetes cluster has a Storage Class named `nfs` available that can be used to provision NFS volumes.

 First, we will need to add the tiered storage plugin to the Strimzi container image so that we can use it.
 We will use the [Aiven Tiered Storage plugin](https://github.com/Aiven-Open/tiered-storage-for-apache-kafka) - in particular its filesystem part which can be used with NFS storage.